We provide online therapy to high achievers in New York.

 The Double-Edged Sword of Social Media

-• Frequent mood swings or irritability
+• Frequent mood swings , or sudden irritability

-• Withdrawal from offline activities
+• Pulling away from in person activities

-• Obsession with likes, comments, or followers
+• Being overly focused on likes, comments, or followers

 Peer Pressure and the Desire for Acceptance